 The 1984 Convention adopted criteria for evaluating federal tax policies as a League position and a two-year study of U.S. fiscal policy.
 The three-part study focused on tax policy, deficit issues and entitlement funding.
 League members completed the tax policy portion of the study in time to position the League as a major force in the tax reform movement of 1985-86.
 As Congress debated major legislation to broaden the income tax base, the League became a recognized leader in pushing for passage of reform legislation.
-Mobilizing League activists to press members of Congress to pass broad-based, fair and progressive legislation, the LWVUS achieved a major victory.
+The League achieved a major victory after mobilizing League members and activists to urge members of Congress to pass broad-based, fair and progressive legislation.
 As part of its strong legislative campaign, the League opposed a value-added tax as regressive.
 The League supported taxing capital gains as ordinary income and urged the removal of loopholes in the tax law.

 The final two stages of the study, concluded in 1986, gave the League new tools for responding to federal deficit and budget issues.
 Under the deficit position, the League has supported selective cuts in defense spending that target military investment rather than readiness, in accord with the LWVUS Military Policy and Defense Spending position.

 In determining what national security crises might call for deficit spending, the League is guided by its International Relations positions, including U.S. Relations with Developing Countries.
 The League also can, if necessary, support selective cuts in nondefense discretionary spending.
 In determining its stance, the LWVUS will be guided by its Social Policy, Natural Resources, Representative Government and International Relations positions and priorities.